-The price caries depending upon the course materials chosen by the instructor, but most Redshelf Inclusive Access prices are lower than the cost to purchase printed textbooks or digital access codes.
+The price varies depending upon the course materials chosen by the instructor, but most Redshelf Inclusive Access prices are lower than the cost to purchase printed textbooks or digital access codes.
 You can look up the textbooks your class requires by finding your class on our website and you will see the price of the textbook as well as a note stating that it is a Redshelf Inclusive Access course.

 If your instructor is using Redshelf Inclusive Access, you are already enrolled.
 You will be notified via email with access instructions and information on opting out.

 The cost of the content is billed to your student account on the first day of class.
 Payment is handled online through Student Services or in person at the Business Office on your campus.

 If you do not wish to participate in Redshelf Inclusive Access, you have the first 12 days of class to opt-out of the program online (the opt-out procedure will be outlined in your emailed information).
 If you opt-out by the deadline given, access to the online content will be turned off.
 After the twelfth class day, the charge will be removed from your student account.
 (It may take up to two weeks after the 12th day for this to be removed).

 Yes.
 The opt-in feature is available in Blackboard on the same page where the opt-out feature is listed.
 If you have any questions or problems, email the Inclusive Access team at firstname.lastname@example.org or email@example.com.